VSpaceCode/vspacecode.github.io/docs/major-mode.md

 For example, you can press `<spc> m x b` to make the text bold in a markdown buffer.

-To find the active language mode of your current buffer, you can look the bottom right of the status bar.
+To find the active language mode of your current buffer, you can look at the bottom right of the status bar.

 ![major mode position](/img/docs/major_mode.png)